 OPI is the global business supplies industry's go-to hub for essential resources, news, analysis, information and networking.
 A trusted name since 1991, OPI delivers business-critical information through OPI and Independent Dealer magazines, apps, website, events and resources such as industry research, marketing, executive search and dealer sales training.

-Chris Exner is what you might call an office products veteran, having spent 25 years in the industry.
-Most recently, he enjoyed a three-year spell in wealth management with St James’s Place.
+Chris Exner is what you might call an office products veteran, working in the industry since 1995.

 Andy is News Editor at OPI.